OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 About the wine:

-The 2021 Grüner Veltliner Rosenberg comes from vines planted in 1956 that are rooted in deep loess soil.
+The 2021 Grüner Veltliner Rosenberg comes from vines planted in 1956 that are rooted in deep loess.
 The wine rests on its coarse lees for two winters.
 According to Ott, the second winter is crucial, as the yeasts reclaim some of the richness they had initially imparted to the wine.
 The nose is immediately creamy, while the palate reveals immense concentration.
 Tart and mineral notes come together on a linear and precise structure.
-Lemon follows this trail with urgency and persistence.
-This wine is the antithesis of everything one might imagine about loess.
-The finish is long and reveals a subtle yet very flattering astringency, which brings both structure and beauty.
+Lemon follows this theme with urgency and persistence.
+This wine is the polar opposite of anything one might imagine from loess.
+The finish is long and reveals a subtle yet very flattering astringency, which lends both structure and beauty.
 (Very dry) 2025–2050

 James Suckling